will-wright-eng/biobot_data_eng_exercise/README.md

 - The transformation step of this process is covered in the rest of the exercise.
 Assuming that the data provided is representative of what was extracted then pandas would be sufficient.

 ### Load
-- Since the lab data will need to be used
+- Since the lab data will need to be used in reporting, monitoring, and studies it's ideal that it be accessable through a database t

 ### Workflow
 - Scheduling
+ - Airflow
 - Modeling
+ - dbt (data build tool)

 ## Instructions